google/WebFundamentals/src/content/en/updates/posts/2015/12/background-sync.markdown

 Using this pattern, the user can put their phone in their pocket and get on with their life, knowing the phone will alert them when it's fetched want they wanted.

+### Together with indexeddb

 ## Permissions

 The demos I’ve shown use [web notifications](https://notifications.spec.whatwg.org/), which require permission, but background sync itself does not.

 Sync events will often complete while the user has a page open to the site, so requiring user permission would be a poor experience.
 Instead, we’re limiting when syncs can be registered and triggered to prevent abuse.
 Eg:

-* You can only register for a sync event from a window, not a service worker
+* You can only register for a sync event when the user has a window open to the site
-* The CPU time in a sync is capped, so you can’t use them for heavy computational tasks
-* The event time is capped, so you can’t use them to ping a server every x seconds
+* The event execution time is capped, so you can’t use them to ping a server every x seconds, mine bitcoins or whatever

 Of course, these restrictions may loosen/tighten based on real-world usage.